 But before we go there, let’s give you an idea of just how important CoQ10 is in preserving your health as you age…

 3 big ways CoQ10 can protect your health and longevity

 1. Improves symptoms of heart failure.
 When the heart reaches a point where it cannot contract, relax, or pump blood through the body, due to coronary heart disease or high blood pressure, heart failure occurs.

 In 420 people with heart failure, taking Coenzyme Q10 supplements for two years improved their symptoms and reduced their risk of dying from heart problems.

 2. Helps control blood sugar and cholesterol.
 In experiments, supplementing with CoQ10 has lowered LDL (“bad” cholesterol), increased HDL (“good” cholesterol), and significantly lowered the amount of sugar in the blood of people with type 2 diabetes.

-3. Guards against cancer.
+3. Guards against oxidative stress.
 CoQ10 plays an important role in preventing oxidative stress and protecting cell DNA.
-Anything that encourages the survival of cells also protects us from cancer.
+Oxidative damage to cells can cause diseases, including cancer, diabetes, Alzheimer’s and Parkinsons.

 In addition, low blood levels of CoQ10 have been detected in people with breast and prostate cancer.